Conveuropean logo

 Munich Germany`

-In the second week of October 09 I went with K. to Munich and Salzburg for a long weekend holiday.
+In the second week of October 9, I went with K. to Munich and Salzburg for a long weekend holiday.
 I really enjoyed both cities.
-I pass by Marienplatz many times during the trip and every time I enjoyed looking at the "Glockenspiel".
-We even went there the last day to hear and see the mechanical characters come to live for a couple of minutes :-).
+I passed by Marienplatz many times during the trip, and every time I enjoyed looking at the "Glockenspiel".
+We even went there the last day to hear and see the mechanical characters come to life for a couple of minutes :-).

 Last Supper Dublin's Italian Quarter